 Below - Photos from Polarr Team Retreat 2019

-Welcome to our career page.
+Welcome to our careers page.
 For students, we know it's a really busy season for you, and among all the midterms, finals, and other life choices you're going to make soon regarding course planning, interns, and full-time jobs, we don't want to worsen your decision paralysis.
 For those who're currently working in the industry, we don't want our process to hijack your existing work routine and schedule, so we'd like to keep it as simple as possible for you to decide if Polarr would be a good fit or not.

 This web page has an estimated read time of 10 minutes.
 If you don't think Polarr is a good fit today after reading, things might change in the future and we will remain in touch.
 Otherwise, there is a link to an application for you fill out near the end of this post.
 If you know anyone who might be a good candidate, we offer a gift for external referral as well.